jfkirk/wordless/README.md

 Wordless will prompt you to enter grey, yellow, and green letters and give you a set of words you can guess to continue.

 ```
 Welcome to Wordless!
-The #1 app in the world for helping you cheat at wordle.
+The #1 app in the world for helping you cheat at Wordle.

 So far we know:
 Missing letters: